CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ukLnPbIffxE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
-Ever feel as though you're always learning and never able to come to the knowledge of the truth?
-Well I'm sorry to have to break it to you my friend, but reading and studying are two very different things, and of those things which compose proper study, active recall reigns supreme.
+Reading and studying are two very different things, and of those things which compose proper study, active recall reigns supreme.
 Best when used in combination with the Feynman technique, and spaced repetition.

 ## The Feynman Technique